-Did Nostradamus, the 16th-century French physician-turned-seer, predict the Sept.
-11, 2001, attack on the World Trade Center?
+Did Nostradamus, the 16th-century French physician-turned-seer, predict the attack on the World Trade Center and the coronavirus?
 Was he a true prophet?

 Numerous popular books and thousands of websites suggest that Nostradamus was a true prophet, but was he?

 Nostradamus (1503-1566) came from a Jewish family that converted to Catholicism before his birth.
 As he grew up, he studied medicine and astrology.
-He became a respected physician in Aix, the capital of Provence, France, for minimizing the number of deaths from bubonic plague among local residents.
+“Despite not only never having taken a medical degree but also apparently having been expelled from medical school,” he became a respected physician in Aix, the capital of Provence, France, for minimizing the number of deaths from bubonic plague among local residents (Britannica.com, “Nostradamus”).

 When he began studying the occult, he wrote an almanac, which was a fashionable thing to do in the day.
 Soon nobility and other prominent persons began asking him for horoscopes and psychic advice.
 With this success, he continued to write a new almanac each year.

-Then he set to writing his book of 1,000 quatrains—a quatrain being four lines of a poetic stanza—which he called The Prophecies.
+Then he set to writing his book of 1,000 quatrains—a quatrain being four lines of a poetic stanza—which he called Les Prophéties (The Prophecies).
 This work was first published in 1555.
 In it, he deliberately mixed words from different languages, which made his predictions so vague as to make them impossible to use in predicting the future.
 It was only after an event that people could try to link what he had written with what had occurred.

 Nostradamus’ obscure style—which made understanding anything in advance impossible—also prevented others from declaring him a fraud and a false prophet.
 Furthermore, he was careful not to practice any magic arts in order to avoid being executed by the Catholic Church.

 His book got mixed reviews.
 Some thought he was a servant of evil, a fake or insane.
-Others, including many of the elite, thought his quatrains were spiritually inspired prophecies.
+Others, including many of the elite, thought his quatrains were spiritually inspired predictions of the future.

 Most of his quatrains dealt with disasters, such as plagues, earthquakes, wars, floods, invasions, murders, droughts and battles.
-In the preface to The Prophecies, Nostradamus stated that his prophecies would extend from the time of his writing (1555) to the year 3797.
+In the preface to his book, Nostradamus stated that his prophecies would extend from the time of his writing (1555) to the year 3797.